mirsadraee/Udacity_Cloud_DevOps_Microsoft_Azure_P2/README.md

 cat ~/.ssh/id_rsa.pub
 ```

-Now the key hgas to be added to the GitHub as new ssh-key.
+Now the key has to be added to the GitHub as new ssh-key.

 To clone the GitHub repository, following command has to be used in the Azure Cloud Shell: